BALAJI2627/Amazon-product-dashboard/README.md

 # 🛒 Amazon Sales Dashboard

-An interactive Power BI dashboard delivering comprehensive analysis of Amazon product sales.
-This project empowers stakeholders to track performance, uncover trends, and make data-driven decisions through dynamic visuals and KPIs.
+This Power BI dashboard delivers a comprehensive analysis of Amazon product sales, helping stakeholders track performance, spot trends, and make data-driven decisions.
+It showcases advanced Power BI features including interactive filtering, dynamic KPIs, and detailed data modeling.

 ---

 ## 📊 **Key Insights**

-1. **Sales Overview** – Total units sold by city and state.
+1. **Sales Overview** – Summary of total units sold by city and state.
-2. **Product Performance** – Top-selling products and return analysis.
+2. **Product Performance** – Top-performing products and their return rates.
-3. **Time-Based Trends** – Monthly and daily sales evolution.
+3. **Time-Based Analysis** – Monthly trends to track performance over time.
-4. **Category Comparison** – Performance across product categories.
+4. **Category Comparison** – Insights on different product categories.
-5. **Geographic Analysis** – Distribution of sales by region.
+5. **Custom Visuals** – Interactive elements for drilldowns and filtering.

 ---

 ## 🛠️ **Technical Highlights**

 ✅ **Data Modeling:**
-   - Star schema with fact and dimension tables.
+   - Star schema with fact and dimension tables
+   - Relationship establishment between sales, products, and regions
-   - Use of filter tables for dynamic selection between sales amount and units.
+   - Use of filter tables for dynamic sales and unit selection

 ✅ **DAX Measures:**
-   - Conditional logic for switching between sales and units based on user selection.
+   - Conditional logic for sales and units based on user selection
-   - Overall sales calculation using `CALCULATE` and `ALL` functions.
+   - Calculation of overall sales using `CALCULATE` and `ALL` functions
-   - Dynamic seller count measure filtering by delivered status.
+   - Dynamic seller count with filtering based on status (e.g., "Delivered")

 ✅ **Interactive Visuals:**
-   - Slicers and filters for dynamic data exploration.
+   - Slicers and filters for interactive selection of data (e.g., sales vs. units)
-   - Drill-through functionality and KPI cards for real-time insights.
+   - Drill-through functionality and dynamic KPIs

 ---